 - 2 tablespoons of melted butter, cooled

 - Grease well two 6-cavity donut pans.

 - Melt 1/4 cup unsalted butter melted and set aside.

-- To the dry ingredients add the sour cream, melted butter, vanilla extract and the 3 eggs one at a time.
+- To the dry ingredients, add the sour cream, melted butter, vanilla extract, and three eggs, one at a time.

 - Mix the batter using an electric mixer until fully incorporated.

 - Fold in the blueberries.
 Note that you can use fresh or frozen blueberries for this recipe.
 If using frozen, there is no need to defrost them before adding them to the batter.

 - Pipe the batter into the two prepared donut pans.
 I added the batter to a large zip lock bag that I cut the tip of and then piped the batter into the donut pan cavities.